thoth-tech/ThothTech-Documentation-Website/CONTRIBUTING.md

 ## Documentation testing

 We treat documentation like code.
-Therefore, we use processes similar to those used for code to maintain standards and quality of documentation.
+Therefore, we use processes similar to those used for code to maintain sFtandards and quality of documentation.

 We have tests: